 - The Federal Reserve Bank of New York made recommendations for improving Puerto Rico’s competitiveness in 2014.

-- Puerto Rico put forward its economic development and budget plans in presentations aimed at potential bond investors from 2006 to 2013.
+- Puerto Rico put forward its economic development and budget plans in presentations aimed at potential bond investors.

 - The Center for a New Economy, a San Juan think tank, collects ideas for economic reforms.